-Legal form Minimum share capital Joint-stock company TRY 43.2 million (for REICs) and TRY 144 million (for IREICs)
+Legal form Minimum share capital Joint-stock company TRY 64.5 million (for REICs) and TRY 210 million (for IREICs)

-The general guidelines of joint-stock companies are regulated with the Turkish Commercial Code.
+The general guidelines of joint-stock companies are regulated by the Turkish Commercial Code.
 REIC specifics shall be determined by the CML and the Communiqué.
 The company's name must include 'real estate investment company'.